josedv82/Push_Notes_to_Athlete/README.md

 #### Register on Pushover

-* Register an account in pushover (it offers a free trial)
+* Register an account on pushover (it offers a free trial)
 * Create an app
 * Both the user key and pushover app keys provided during the registration process will be needed for the shiny app.